TheBlueFrog/flowzillow/README.md

+Added client wrapper to read addresses from a file and make call to get prices

 # flowzillow
 A general python Zillow client that in addition to all documented Zillow APIs utilizes the undocumented Zillow GetResults API.
 This API is the same one users utilize on the